 How long is the heatwave in Europe expected to last?

-Anticyclone ‘Charon’ could soon lift temperatures well above 45C in parts of Italy, Spain and Greece
+Experts say extreme temperatures could continue for weeks with more records expected to be broken

-Europe is set to continue to bake under extreme heat for weeks as global temperatures soar towards alarming highs with records expected to be broken.
+Europe is set to continue to bake under extreme heat for weeks as global temperatures soar with more records expected to be broken.

+Greece, which was battling to contain wildfires that prompted evacuations of thousands, was bracing for a second heatwave on Thursday, with temperatures exceeding 40 degrees Celsius (104 degrees Fahrenheit) in some areas.

+The mercury is expected to rise further on Friday to a maximum of 44C.

+Meanwhile, red alerts for extreme heat were in place in 23 cities in Italy on Wednesday after Rome recorded its hottest day ever on record at 41.8C.

-Another anticyclone dubbed “Charon”, who in Greek mythology was the ferryman of the dead, advanced into the Mediterranean region from North Africa on Sunday and could soon lift temperatures well above 45C in parts of Italy, Spain and Greece.
+The second round of heat last week was prompted by another anticyclone dubbed “Charon” – a character in Greek mythology who was the ferryman of the dead – which advanced into the Mediterranean region from North Africa.

-The unrelenting heatwave has shown no sign of abating on Tuesday, with Italy bracing for its highest-ever temperature as Sardinia and Sicily have been forecast to reach 48C.
-Meanwhile, 20 out of the country’s 27 main cities have been issued with red warning alerts - signalling a possible health threat for anyone exposed to the heat - with the number expected to rise to 23 on Wednesday.
+The unrelenting heatwave has shown no sign of abating as millions of people in the northern hemisphere are being affected by scorching temperatures.

-The World Meteorological Organization (WMO) has forecast the heatwave should intensify by mid-week, with a spokeswoman telling The Independent the “above normal temperatures” of the past week are expected to continue over the next week.
+The World Meteorological Organization (WMO) told The Independent that “above normal temperatures” are expected to continue over the next week.

 The WMO spokeswoman also predicted the hot weather throughout the Mediterranean region and the Balkans could continue into next month.
 However, she said the UN agency does not yet know how intense the heat will be, nor if it will last until the end of August.